Split Sizing for Wedding Dresses: Your Complete FAQ Guide

 No, split sizing is not the same as ordering a custom gown.

-• Custom gowns involve changes to the pattern itself, such as adjusting length beyond standard options, modifying structure, changing design elements, or creating measurements entirely unique to you.
+Custom gowns involve changes to the pattern itself.
+This includes adjusting length beyond standard options, modifying structure, changing design elements, or creating measurements entirely unique to you.

 Split sizing helps create a better starting fit, but it does not make a gown fully custom.